 Soils were taken from the Pothwar Plateau having different parent material and we selected alluvium and loess parent material for the present study.
 The GPS location and USDA taxonomy of selected soils is given in Table 1.
 Triplicate profile for each soil was dug and soil samples were taken from each of the genetic horizon.
 Samples were air dried and crushed to pass through a 2-mm sieve.

-1. Selected soils loess and alluvium parent materials
+Table 1.
+Selected soils loess and alluvium parent materials